 The second option is to sleep under the stars in one of South Africa’s renowned treehouses.
 Several private lodges include these wonderfully romantic treehouse bedrooms that allow you to experience the wonderful nocturnal sounds of the veldt in absolute safety and comfort.

 BEST TIME: May – Sep.
-This is the dry season adn optimal game viewing through Kruger and beyond.
+This is the dry season, though optimal game viewing is available throughout the year.

 CLIMATE: LOW: 39-70ºF (4-25ºC) Jun – Jul / HIGH: 68-90ºF (20-33ºC) Dec – Mar

 SEASONS: DRY: May – Sep / WET: Oct – April

 BEST FOR: Everyone.
 Particularly good for more luxurious and culinary vacations